Rhubarb Cake is sweet and delicious, and a great way to use up your rhubarb abundance!

-I don’t know about you, but I’m not a huge fan of rhubarb.
+I don’t know about you, but I’ve never been a huge fan of rhubarb.
 I mean, it’s okay, but in a lot of recipes it is just a bit too tart for my taste.
 So the other day my sister was trying to pawn some rhubarb off on me.
 I was iffy on whether I wanted to take it.
-She said, “Try this new recipe for Rhubarb Cake Bars, I think maybe you’ll like it.”
+She said, “Try this new recipe for Rhubarb Cake, I think maybe you’ll like it.”

-I ended up heading home with a bag full of rhubarb, and a copy of the recipe.
+I ended up heading home from my sister’s house with a bag full of rhubarb, and a copy of the recipe.
 I told my sister that I’ll pay her back in zucchini in a month or so!

 So if you’re a rhubarb lover, this will be a great cake for you.

-And if you’re a rhubarb hater, I still think you’ll probably like this.
-So give it a try!
+And if you’re a rhubarb hater, or you’ve never had rhubarb before, I think you’ll probably like this.
+It’s a great recipe to try out rhubarb for the first time!

 - 4 cups rhubarb, chopped (I threw mine in the slicer of my food processor)